Tyrrrz/MiniRazor/Readme.md

 ## Features

-- Easy to use, no need to assemble massive configurations for Roslyn or Razor yourself
+- Easy to use, no need to configure Roslyn and Razor yourself
-- Full support of all C# features in templates, including `async`/`await`
+- Supports all C# features, including `async`/`await`, local functions, and more
+- Supports internal types references within templates
+- Supports dynamic, anonymous, or statically-defined models
 - No dependency on `Microsoft.AspNetCore.App` shared framework or runtime
 - Works with .NET Standard 2.0+